lhshuang/HopfieldEnergy/readme.md

 4. "index_test.txt" is an annotation file containing development stages and corresponding cell states.

+5. "node.txt" is a result file of node update during reprogramming process of somatic cell.

+6. "HVG.txt" is a list of highly variable genes.

    ​

 The folder "scripts" contains following scripts: